kvishno/CSGO-Syntax-Sublime-Text/README.md

 # CSGO-Syntax-Sublime-Text
-CSGO Syntax highlighting for Sublime Text 3
+CS:GO Syntax highlighting for Sublime Text 3

 ## About
 If you find any problems with the package or got any suggestions, please open an issue [here](https://github.com/kvishno/CSGO-Syntax-Sublime-Text/issues) (contributions are also more than welcome).
 Some Cvars might be missing, as they are updated constantly.